 Ship Types Special Feature Notations Remarks 9.
 Oil/Bulk/Ore Carrier 'ESP' (18) 'ESP'(EXP) (18) (FAC) (1) (FAO) (1) (FBC) (1) Special Feature Notations given in row 1, row 5 and row 7 (18) : The notation "ESP" shall be assigned to ships which are constructed generally with single deck, double bottom, hopper side tanks and topside tanks and with single or double side skin construction in the cargo length area and intended primarily to carry oil or dry cargoes including ore, in bulk.
 However, these cargoes are not carried simultaneously.
 For ships constructed on or after 1 July 2010, the notation "ESP" shall be assigned even if they lack some or all of the specified constructional feature above and (EXP) notation shall be followed.
 (Typical midship section is given in Fig 6) Note: Oil/Bulk/Ore Carriers that do not comply with MARPOL I/19 may be subject to international and/or national regulations requiring phase out.
-10. RoRo Ship - Car Carrier (19-1) Car/Cargo (19-2)(19-4) Car/Container (19-2)(19-4) Car/Bulk (19-2)(19-4) Car Ferry (19-3)(19-4) Cassette (19-5) - Additional notation is not required for ships not intended to carry vehicles.
+Fig 6 Typical midship sections of Oil/Bulk/Ore Carrier 'ESP' 10.
+RoRo Ship Car Carrier (19-1) Car/Cargo (19-2)(19-4) Car/Container (19-2)(19-4) Car/Bulk (19-2)(19-4) Car Ferry (19-3)(19-4) Cassette (19-5) Additional notation is not required for ships not intended to carry vehicles.
 (19-1): This notation shall be assigned to ships, other than car ferry ships engaged in national voyages and subject to Pt 7, Annex 7-3 of the Guidance, which are intended primarily to carry vehicles on vehicle decks in roll-on/roll-off system.
 For pure car carriers or pure car/truck carriers intended primarily to carry vehicles on several vehicle decks in superstructure running the entire length and breadth of the hull, fully enclosed as well as on vehicle decks under the freeboard deck in roll-on/roll-off system, "PCC" notation shall be assigned additionally after "Car Carrier" notation.
-(19-2): This notation shall be assigned to ships intended to carry not only vehicles in roll-on/roll-off system but also the relevant cargoes in loading/unloading system other than roll-on/roll-off system such as general cargo ships, container ships or bulk carriers.
-If these ships are car ferry ships engaged in national voyages which are subject to Pt 7, Annex 7-3 of the Guidance, the notation "Car Ferry/Cargo", "Car Ferry/Container" or "Car Ferry/Bulk" shall be assigned instead of these notations applicable.
-(19-3): This notation shall be assigned to car ferry ships, other than specified in (19-2), which are engaged in national voyages and subject to Pt 7, Annex 7-3 of the Guidance.
-(19-4): The notation "(open space)" shall be assigned additionally to car ferry ships, engaged in national voyages, having Open Vehicle Space only.
-(19-5): This notation shall be assigned to ships intended to carry cargoes in roll-on/roll-off system using cassettes primarily.
+(19-2): This notation shall be assigned to ships intended to carry not only vehicles in roll-on/roll-off system such as general cargo ships, container ships or bulk carriers.
+If these ships are car ferry ships engaged in national voyages which are subject to Pt 7, Annex 7-3 of the Guidance, the notation "Car Ferry/Cargo", "Car Ferry/Container" or "Car Ferry/Bulk" shall be assigned to car ferry ships, other than specified in (19-2), which are engaged in national voyages and subject to Pt 7, Annex 7-3 of the Guidance.
+(19-4) : The notation "(open space)" shall be assigned additionally to car ferry ships, engaged in national voyages, having Open Vehicle Space only.
+(19-5) : This notation shall be assigned to ships intended to carry cargoes in roll-on/roll-off system using cassettes primarily.